TheRealFlinja/Framework-AR-7R/README.md

 2. Press 'Add Project' > 'Add Existing Project'
 3. Find the 'addon.gproj' in the desired addon folder

-## Folder Structure
+## Folder Structure for Arma Reforger

 ### Configs

-Contains Config files that can be imported into the game.
+Contains Config files that can be imported into slots.

+### languages

+String table for localization

 ### Prefabs